realworldocaml/book/en/compiler-output-formats.md

 ### Displaying inferred types from the compiler

-You can explore basic type inference very easily from the top-level, or by asking the compiler to display the types it infers.
+We've already seen how you can explore type inference directly from the top-level.
+It's also possible to generate type signatures for an entire file by asking the compiler to do the work for you.
 Create a file with a single type definition and value.

 ```ocaml
 (* typedef.ml *)